songruwa/final_project_EDFS/README.md

   - directory_path - the full directory for the ls command
   - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"

+- Return:
+  - children - list of string, each element representing a child file/folder

+#### GET /api/v1/cat

+- Params
+  - file_path - the full directory for the file to be read
+  - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"

+- Return:
+  - content - list of string, each element is one line of data from the file

 #### PUT `/api/v1/rm`